18F/identity-pki/doc/technical/architecture.md

 The IDP servers are the user facing servers that run the main identity-idp code.
 See the [identity-idp](https://github.com/18F/identity-idp) repository for more details.

-## ELK Server

-This server runs logstash and kibana and connects to our elasticsearch cluster on the backend.

-## Elasticsearch Servers

-These servers run elasticsearch and are the backing storage for our ELK stack.
-Logs are also sent to S3 by logstash, so this is not the single source of the log data, but is used by the kibana dashboard.